Mohammed-Feshar/sonnen-nginx-deployment-task/README.md

     main branch → for deploying to the production environment

+#### Security Improvements
+We can enhance security by integrating SAST and DAST tools into the CI/CD pipeline like (SonarQube,Checkov, Trivy, Clair,Burp Suite, etc..)

 ❌ Important:
 #### If you faced this Error while running act "Error: cannot re-use a name that is still in use"